 A list of homework problems will be given every week on the course homepage at CASA.
-Homework will be due on Wednesdays.
-Late homework is not permitted.
+Homework will be due on Mondays.
+Late homework is not permitted, unless there is a valid excuse.
 Expect to spend approximately three hours working on homework outside of class for every hour spent in class.
 If you have any issues with the way the homework or a particular problem is graded, please contact me.
 Your turned-in homework grade will be based on the following guidelines:

 - Homework will not be accepted by email. - Write legibly and neatly.
+If possible, choose to type your solutions in word or latex.
 Provide space for the grader to make comments. - Your homework should be scanned in a single pdf file, and be submitted online though your CASA accounts.
-The detailed instructions for homework submission are posted on your CASA accounts mainpage. - Solutions to homework problems should be written in sequential order. - You may discuss the problems with other classmates as you figure out how to do the problem or establish its truth, but the write-up should be done by you alone and in your own words. - Homework is due every Wednesday, at 11:59pm.
+The detailed instructions for homework submission are posted on your CASA accounts mainpage. - Solutions to homework problems should be written in sequential order. - You may discuss the problems with other classmates as you figure out how to do the problem or establish its truth, but the write-up should be done by you alone and in your own words. - Homework is due every Monday, at 11:59pm.
 Once the deadline has passed, the homework is considered late and will not be accepted. - Your lowest two homework grades throughout the term will be dropped when calculating your final grade.